robschick/lessonCode/lesson3.md

 The learning objectives here are 1) to work through the code/add/commit cycle in RStudio, and 2) to get a feel for how you can move around the repository.
 This is pretty mind-bendy to me at times, but if you go back to the core idea of git storing a series of snapshots as nodes along a graph, you'll be able to wrap your head around the idea of revisiting any of those nodes at any time.

+# Part 1
 ## RStudio
 RStudio provides a very nice front-end IDE for R. As it continues to develop, more and more capabilities are added.
 Version control with ```svn``` or ```git``` has been available for quite some time.
 You may have even seen the git tab in RStudio and wondered what it was doing there.
 I use both the command line and RStudio for my git work, so it's a good idea to have a feel for both.
 I prefer the command line interface for some things, but being a visual person, RStudio's git support has a lot to offer.
-IN particular, it's quite easy to write a good commit message, and to visually see the diffs/changes that you are making.
+In particular, it's quite easy to write a good commit message, and to visually see the diffs/changes that you are making.

 You will have seen how we did this in the Lecture - now it's your turn.

+The first thing we have to do is create a new (RStudio) Project within the ```src``` directory that contains your git repository.

 Make some changes to a file, add and commit them.
 Also, add a new script, and note the difference in the buttons in the git tab in RStudio - i.e. when do you see an A in the button vs. an M?
 What are the command line analogs?

 Since you have the data, and shells of scripts, spend some time making a mini-analysis (very mini!).
-Try to get this together:
+Try to get this together by using your existing blank R scripts as follows:

-1. read in the data
-2. save it (in ```results```) to an rdata file
+1. in ```readData.R``` read in the data and save it (in the ```results``` folder) as an .rdata file
-3. plot the data
+2. in ```plotData.R``` load the .rdata file and create a histogram of depth
+3. in ```summarizeData.R``` make a table of the counts by species
-4. run a regression between counts and depth or sst
+4. in ```runRegression.R``` set up a simple linear model between ```counts``` and ```depth``` or ```sst```
-5. put these scripts in a controller script
+5. put these scripts in a controller script, e.g. ```source(readData.R)```

 And use version control for it all.

+# Part 2
 ## Git Diff
 How can we easily see what changed between two commits?
 We may see that one line indicated a big change that we want to inspect.
 Use the diff command on any two nodes in the graph: